-- Half of the total population of 22,000 live on the island of Rarotonga.
+- Approximately 70% of the resident population of 14,974 live on the island of Rarotonga.

 - The Cook Islands is a self-governing country in free association with New Zealand, meaning it administers its own affairs but its nationals are New Zealand citizens and have open access to work and residency in New Zealand.

-- Economic development in the Cook Islands is reliant on tourism.
-The country has limited natural resources and is vulnerable to external shocks, natural disasters (particularly cyclones) and the long term effects of climate change.
+- The Cook Islands is vulnerable to external economic shocks, natural disasters (particularly cyclones) and the long term effects of climate change.

 - Depopulation from the outer islands to Rarotonga, and from the Cook Islands to overseas, is a major issue.
-An estimated 78,000 Cook Islanders now live in New Zealand, Australia and the United States.
+It increases the challenge of providing core services to outer islands (including health, education, energy and transport).

 New Zealand Aid Programme activities